hannaliebl/hannasthoughts/content/posts/2025-garden-reflections/index.md

 ## Dos and Don'ts

 **Do** plan and write things down!
 I've used Google Sheets for a few years now for plant lists, but this year I got serious about tracking what I grew from seed and using Google Sheets for planning purposes.
-It was invaluable for all the seeds I started, and the notes I kept this year will make next years easier.
+It was invaluable for all the seeds I started, and the notes I kept this year will make next year easier.

 <div class="text-center inline-image-container content-container-expanded">
   <img src="./seed-spreadsheet.jpg" alt="" class="img-responsive img-center"></img>